Back in 2015, Think With Google published four new moments that every marketer should know.

-We clicked on a link because the anchor text was descriptive and tempting and the link fit in so well to the content that we knew we had no other choice than to click on it.
+We clicked on a link because the anchor text was descriptive and tempting, and the link fit in so well with the content that we knew we had no other choice than to click on it.

 (OK, this is my dream as a link builder… not always my reality.)

 We tend to think in terms of keyword research, promoting content, and optimizing for better rankings.